 1. South Africa

 South Africa is the world’s top platinum-mining country and a major producer of palladium.
-It holds the largest-known reserves of PGMs globally at 63 million kilograms, and currently extracts a whopping 75 percent of the planet’s platinum.
+It holds the largest-known reserves of PGMs globally at 63 million kilograms.

 Platinum production: 15,000 kilograms

 In 2013, Obert Mpofu, then Zimbabwe’s mines minister, introduced new royalty requirements on unrefined PGMs being sent outside the country.
 These royalties were designed to encourage in-country processing of PGMs.
-Since then, the resignation of Robert Mugabe and the appointment of a new president, Emmerson Mnangagwa, has spurred on a great deal of interest from the mining community.
+Since then, the resignation of Robert Mugabe and the appointment of a new president, Emmerson Mnangagwa, has increased government support for the nation’s burgeoning mining industry.

-Canada’s strong palladium production makes it a global player in the PGMs market.
-The country only holds 310,000 kilograms of known PGMs reserves — less than half the total reserves of other countries on this list — but companies continue to explore for PGMs in Canada in hopes of discovering more deposits.
-In 2017, Canada’s palladium production dropped from 21,000 kilograms to 19,000 kilograms.
+Canada’s strong palladium production makes it a global PGMs player.
+The country only holds 310,000 kilograms of known PGMs reserves — less than half the total reserves of other countries on this list — but companies continue to explore for PGMs in Canada in search of more deposits.
+In 2021, Canada’s palladium production dropped from 20,000 kilograms to 17,000 kilograms.